 Alberta government imposes oil production cuts for province

-TORONTO (AP) — Alberta's premier is imposing industrywide oil production cuts in the Canadian province.
+TORONTO (AP) — Alberta's premier announced Sunday night that she is imposing an industrywide 8.7 percent cut in oil production for the Canadian province to deal with a storage glut that has hurt prices for Alberta oil.

-Premier Rachel Notley announced Sunday that output will be lowered 325,000 barrels a day in January to address a storage glut that she blames on a lack of pipelines.
-The government says the reduction will be evaluated monthly.
+Premier Rachel Notley said output will be lowered 325,000 barrels a day in January because of shipment problems that she blames on a lack of pipelines.
+The government said the reduction will be evaluated monthly.

 Alberta produces 3.7 million barrels a day, but that is 190,000 barrels more than can be shipped.
 About 35 million barrels is sitting in storage, and the oversupply results in the province's crude selling for around $10 a barrel, a fraction of what other world producers get.

-Notley says Canada's economy is losing $80 million Canadian (US$60 million) a day.
+Notley said Canada's economy is losing $80 million Canadian (US$60 million) a day.
+The Alberta government believes the cut will increase the price per barrel by four dollars a barrel by spring

+"I want to be clear.
+This is a short term measure," Notley said.
+"We are essentially giving our oil away for free ... this is not sustainable."

 Canada has the world's third-largest oil reserves and is the top source of foreign oil for the U.S.